SilentSpringInstitute/RNHANES/README.md

 ### Geometric mean

-An easy way to calculate geometric means hasn't been built into RNHANES yet; however, you can compute them by taking the arithmetic mean of a log-transformed variable and exponentiating, as seen in this example.
+An easy way to calculate geometric means is now built into RNHANES, but the version in CRAN hasn't been updated yet.
+If you are using the CRAN version, however, you can compute them by taking the arithmetic mean of a log-transformed variable and exponentiating, as seen in this example.

 ```R
 library(survey)